Product Development

 Pro/ENGINEER Surface Modeling

 Surface modeling skills allow the designer to move beyond the basic shapes that are used in solid modelers.
-By using high end CAD software such as Pro/Engineer and understanding the theory of how light reflects off of Molded plastic part design developed from Pro/Engineer surface modelsurfaces and how the human eye perceives this reflected light an experienced surface modeler can turn a clunky design into a freeflowing organic shape that catches the eye of the customer and stands out against the competition.
+By understanding the theory of how light reflects off of Molded plastic part design developed from Pro/Engineer surface modelsurfaces and how the human eye perceives this reflected light an experienced surface modeler can turn a clunky design into a freeflowing organic shape that catches the eye of the customer and stands out against the competition.

 Advanced Surfacing Techniques

 To make good looking plastic parts you need to understand the principals of G2 or C2 curvature continuity and how to use these principals when creating a design.
-The attractive free flowing shapes that you see on the market today are almost always created in a high end surface modeler like Pro/Engineer that can create and check for curvature continuous conditions.
-These good looking plastic part designs usually have no flat surfaces or constant radius rounds on major visible surfaces.
-These designs are frequently based on splines and conic sections that blend into each other in a curvature continuous condition.
+The attractive free flowing shapes that you see on the market are almost always created in a high end surface modeler like Pro/Engineer that can create and check for curvature continuous conditions.
+These good looking plastic part designs usually have no flat surfaces or constant radius rounds.
+These designs are based on splines and conic sections that blend into each other in a curvature continuous condition.
 If a model is created with the major visible surfaces being curvature continuous the human eye can detect no instant changes in curvature and therefore perceives the surface to be continuous and "correct".

 Since it is difficult for solid models to maintain curvature continuity between multiple surfaces most solid models are constructed with flat faces, single plane curves, and constant radius rounds.
 The joint where a flat or a curve transitions into another round has an instant change of curvature that is detected by the human eye and is interpreted as "something being wrong" even if the flat surface is perfectly tangent to the round .
 This condition is what makes Pro/Engineer Master Model surfaces used to drive the design of multiple final componentsa solid model look "clunky" next to a nearly identical surface model created by an experienced surface modeler that understands curvature continuous conditions.

 The "Master Model Merge" technique is a great time saver if you want a look to extend across multiple parts.
-In this technique one "master model" creates the appearance of the overall skin of the product.
+In this technique one "master model" creates the appearance of the overall skin of the part.
 This master model is referenced by the various parts such as doors, plugs or others that must be physically different but still continue the shape of the overall skin.
 Updates to the master model are passed to the individual parts keeping the parts in sync during the entire design process.
-The picture at right shows the master surface model that we used to develop the KR Industries "Special Edition 2 Ball Rolling Bowling Ball Bag" and the Brunswick "Zone Pro 2 Squared Roller" using the master model merge technique and curvature continuous styling.
+The pictures at right shows the master surface model that we used to develop the KR Industries "Special Edition 2 Ball Rolling Bowling Ball Bag" and the Brunswick "Zone Pro 2 Squared Roller" using the master model merge technique and curvature continuous styling.
 The purple image at the top of the page is the final molded part.
-These products have an eye appeal that attracts customer attention and has turned them into best sellers.
+They're now now best sellers!

 Solid Modeling is Not Enough